List of graffiti and street-art injuries and deaths: Electric arcs

-Overhead power lines on railways are able to create electric arcs meaning that a person does not need to make contact with the power line to receive an electric shock.
-In 2013 Julius Gerhardt was spraying graffiti on freight carriages when they climbed on top of a carriage intending to tag a bridge.
-They were holding a spray can in their right hand, and an electric arc jumped over to the spray can and went through their hand, arm, and chest, then exited out of their right foot.
-They lost consciousness and were then lifted up and carried to a street by the people with them.
-They were in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
-They received burns to over 90% of their body.
-The person commented that "I didn't know about arcs.
+Overhead power lines on railways are able to create electric arcs and it has been commented that "Importantly, electrocution may occur even in the absence of direct contact, as high voltage arcs can discharge through the air and cause devastating injuries."
+In 2013 Julius Gerhardt was spraying graffiti on freight carriages when he climbed on top of a carriage to tag a bridge.
+He was holding a spray can in his right hand, and an electric arc jumped over to the spray can and went through his hand, arm, and chest, then exited out of his right foot.
+He lost consciousness and was then lifted up and carried to a street by the people who were with him.
+He was in a coma in hospital for 36 hours, and then later put into a medically induced coma for a week.
+He received burns to over 90% of his body.
+Gerhardt commented that "I didn't know about arcs.
 In the arc, like lightning, electricity is conducted through the air.
 I had the spray can in my right hand.
 When I raised my hand, the metal became an antenna.
 The air transmitted the voltage—and I flew off the train car."
 It has further been commented that "...it is quite possible that from a distance of one meter, a breakdown [electric arc] will occur on a wristwatch, a phone in a pocket or a belt buckle, that is, on any metal object."